Written by John Cranney

 This kind of interactivity feels like the next logistical step for wearable technology in sport.
 Strava has 1.2 million active users worldwide, a number that is steadily increasing and is proof of this type of fan engagements popularity.
 We’ve read the facebook updates… we’ve liked the pictures… now we want to kick their asses!

 So what about sports brands?
 The powerhouse pairing of Apple and Nike is a good example.
 Nike Plus is a great way of tracking personal fitness data.
 We turn it on, set up our workout, put in our earphones and away we go.
 The only problem, we don’t check the progress until we finish.
 Yes, we receive encouragement and updates throughout via our earphones but there is still the issue that the device is out of reach, hidden away in a cleverly designed pocket within our running gear.
 Wearables can push the boundaries of engagement even further and squash those bugs.
 Rather than notifications coming through on your phone, they come to your watch, on your wrist, vibrating so they can’t be ignored.
-We’re physically connected it it.
+We’re physically connected to it.
 It feels part of us and the only way to react is by checking the screen.

 And about marketing?
 Well, if wearables are here to stay (and I think it’s safe to say that they are) then surely we should see them being used to push messages to us in the same unavoidable way.
 Just as radio advertising evolved to TV and TV into digital… how brands connect with us has become more and more interactive and engaging, and wearables, in my mind are the logical next step.